alucryd/oxyromon/README.md

 In regions mode, games belonging to at least one of the specified regions will be placed in the base directory of the system.
+Regions are set via the `REGIONS_ALL` setting, and can overriden via the CLI `-g` flag.

 In 1G1R mode, only one game from a Parent-Clone game group will be placed in the 1G1R subdirectory, by order of precedence.
+Regions are set via the `REGIONS_ONE` setting, and can overriden via the CLI `-r` flag.

 In hybrid mode, the 1G1R rule applies, plus all remaining games from the selected regions will be placed in the base directory.

-In every mode, discarded games are placed in the Trash subdirectory.
+In every mode, discarded games are placed in the `Trash` subdirectory.

 1G1R and hybrid modes are still useful even without a Parent-Clone DAT file, it lets you separate games you will actually play, while keeping original Japanese games for translation patches and other hacks.